piotrostr/aes/README.md

 it for educational purposes, not as part of my employment.
 I have not tested the security and protocol compliance (yet) so please be careful when dealing with sensitive data!

+## TODOs

+Will add a config later so that the package can be used as a command line tool, for now the `key` and `nonce` files are generated in the working directory of the package.
+They will be specifiable in the future, also planning to allow stdin.

 ## License